-- 1. The RWA may refuse or discontinue service without notice in the event of: - a.
+- The RWA may refuse or discontinue service without notice in the event of: - a.
 A hazardous condition; - b.
 Illegal or unauthorized provision of service; - c.
-A cross connection which represents a public health threat. - The RWA may refuse or discontinue service with seven days written notice in the event of: - a.
+A cross connection which represents a public health threat. - Whenever there is a local and/or state-wide drought declared, the RWA will require that all leaks found on a customer's service line be repaired within 72 hours to avoid disconnection of water service. - 3.
+The RWA may refuse or discontinue service with seven days writtennotice in the event of: - a.
 Fraud or material misrepresentation in obtaining service; - b.
-Customer tampering with pipes, meters, or other utility equipment; - Failure by the customer to make payment under an agreement to amortize an unpaid account balance over a reasonable period of time and/or to simultaneously keep current his/her account as charges continue to accrue; - d.
-Customer use of equipment in such a manner as to adversely affect the RWA's equipment and/or service to others after the customer has been given an opportunity to correct the situation; - e.
+Customer tampering with pipes, meters, or other utility equipment; - Failure by the customer to make payment under an agreement to amortize an unpaid account balance over a reasonable period of time and/or to simultaneously keep current his/her accountas charges continue to accrue;

+- Customer use of equipment in such a manner as to adversely affect the RWA's equipment and/or service to others after the customer has been given an opportunity to correct the situation; - e.
 Non-compliance with these Rules and Regulations, except in instances outlined in Section J-1 above; - f.
 Where furnishing service would be in contravention of any orders, ordinances laws of the municipal, state or federal governments; - g.
 Failure by the customer to furnish service, equipment, permits, certificates or rights of way which have been specified by the RWA as a condition of obtaining service or withdrawal of such equipment and permissions; - h.
-Failure of a non-residential customer to fulfill any other obligation under his/her contract with the RWA: or - Failure by the customer to take corrective action to make repair to a leak on the service line portion that is deemed customer responsibility according to established RWA Rules and Regulations. - j.
-Failure to comply with a mandatory water restriction.
+Failure of a non-residential customer to fulfill any other obligation under his/her contract with the RWA; or - Failure by the customer to take corrective action to make repair to a leak on the service line portion that is deemed customer responsibility according to established RWA Rules and Regulations. - j.
+Failure to comply with a mandatory water restriction. - 4.
+The RWA may refuse or discontinue service with fifteen (15) days written notice in the event of: - Non-payment of a delinquent bill, after reasonable effort for collection, and provided that the termination would notbe a violation of any applicable provision of the Connecticut General Statutes.

-- 3. The RWA may refuse or discontinue service with fifteen (15) days written notice in the event of: - a.
-Non-payment of a delinquent bill, after reasonable effort for collection, and provided that the termination would not be a violation of any applicable provision of the Connecticut General Statutes. - The RWA will first send a termination notice to the customer following a monthly invoice for delinquent balances.
+The RWA will first send a termination notice to the customer following a monthly invoice for delinquent balances.
 Delinquent is defined as unpaid utility service for a period of more than 33 days from the billed date.
-The notice will contain, in both English and Spanish, a summary of the customer's rights and will state the date after which termination may occur. - The RWA has the right to place a lien on the property records for non-payment of charges. - b.
+The notice will contain, in both English and Spanish, a summary of the customer's rights and will state the date after which termination may occur.

+The RWA has the right to place a lien on the property records for non-payment of charges.

+- b.
 Failure of the customer to allow the RWA reasonable access to its equipment. - c.
-Failure of the customer to maintain the necessary plumbing provisions in accordance with these Rules and Regulations. - 4.
-Each notice regarding termination of service will contain the grounds for termination and an explanation of the customer's rights with respect to termination of service. - 5.
-The RWA will not terminate service under the following conditions: - a.
+Failure of the customer to maintain the necessary plumbing provisions in accordance with these Rules and Regulations. - 5.
+Each notice regarding termination of service will contain the grounds for termination and an explanation of the customer's rights with respect to termination of service.

+- 6. The RWA will not terminate service under the following conditions: - a.
 During the time that a resident of the home is seriously ill, provided that the customer provides the RWA with a registered physician's certificate within fifteen (15) days of the mailing of the termination notice.
-The certificate must be renewed every fifteen (15) days or by the last date of the period specified in the certificate by the physician. - In such cases, the customer must make reasonable arrangements to amortize the unpaid balance of the account and to simultaneously keep the account current in regard to subsequent billing in accordance with Connecticut General Statutes. - During a billing dispute provided that the customer notifies the RWA within fifteen (15) days after the mailing of a termination notice.
-The customer has the right to request a copy of the Important Notice for Residential Customers Customer Rights. - c.
-The customer may make a payment of 20% of the balance due and enter into a reasonable amortization agreement to avoid termination of service.
-If they default on that agreement they will receive a new termination notice.
-Customers can only have one 20% minimum payment to avoid termination in a twelve month period.
+The certificate must be renewed every fifteen (15) days or by the last date of the period specified in the certificate by the physician.

+In such cases, the customer must make reasonable arrangements to amortize the unpaid balance of the account and to simultaneously keep the account current in regard to subsequent billing in accordance with Connecticut General Statutes.